-Suddenly, from the back of the room, Korral exploded in laughter.
+Suddenly, from the back of the room, Korral exploded in Teach through Laughter.
 Though her outburst wasn’t meant as heartless, one by one, the bobble-head sized adolescent bodies turned in their chairs to stare at the unfathomable laughter.
 Was it laughter at the boy, Tom, their teacher, Brian, or all of us?

 “Sorry,” her chortling and repeated word were muffled in embarrassment behind a quicky raised hand.
 Despite it being her country, her culture, and her home city, she simply didn’t know.

 A girl, Shelly, looked up at me for an immediate response, as if my reaction would provide the absolute best way to socially view the situation.
 “Oh, she’s laughing at my hair.
 The teacher’s hair is strange-e,” I purposefully accented the last word like how most Koreans say it, to better connect with the students.
 I told them what they needed to hear and the next day, I told the other teacher what she needed to hear.